 Researchers in this area have proposed that different biometric traits should be combined and used in the field of online learning.
-However, for biometrics to be effective, universities must give exams online rather than on paper.
-This is a logical extension to online studies; if students are doing an online degree, then their exams should be online too.
-Another tool that can be used with online exams is identified by Gao (2012), who suggests using IP addresses as assisting tools to identify collusions.
+However, for biometrics to be effective, universities must

 If universities choose to post hard copies of exams to exam invigilators so that students can do the exam off site, then universities need to do a background check on the exam invigorators.
 Universities have the reputation of moving at glacial pace, which means that any change may take some time to be introduced.
 However, if more universities are offering more and more online degrees and courses, then universities need to ensure that they do due diligence.
 Universities also need to look at the size of the penalty for academic dishonesty and ensure that it exerts a greater influence than the risk of detection.
 Research shows that students' willingness to engage in a variety of forms of plagiarism in a risk-free environment decreases dramatically when detection risk and substantial penalties are introduced.